-For a unique way to tour the medina (old quarter), board a calèche (French for horse-drawn carriage) and begin to adjust to your surroundings.
+For a unique way to tour the medina (old quarter), board a calèche (French for horse-drawn carriage).
 Notice the fondouks—medieval inns that provided merchants and travelers with shelter and supplies.
 Today some have been converted into residences or large shopping areas and workshops that you can explore.
 Find your way to the Koutoubia Mosque and take a respite from the heat in its gardens amid fountains and palms.
 Though the mosque cannot be entered by non-muslims, it's worth checking out its 12th-century foundations and minaret.

-Day 2: Over the High Atlas to Ouarzazate
+Day 2: Over the High Atlas Mountains to Ouarzazate

-Day 3: Zagora and camping in the Sahara
+Day 3: Zagora & Camping in the Sahara